muthusathya1/myDSALearning/README.md

 Output Format

-Return an integer denoting the Ath term of the sequence.
+Return an integer denoting the factorial of the number A.